Bookstalls at the Royal Surrey County Hospital

-With the permission of the Hospital, the most recent bookstall, held in February, was used to raise funds for our emergency packs of toiletries (see below).
-The stall raised over £155 and all the proceeds will be used to purchase items such as flannels and toothbrushes to help the parents of seriously ill children.
+Projects helped to date include funds for our emergency packs of toiletries.
+The stall raised over £155 for the purchase of items such as flannels and toothbrushes to help the parents of seriously ill children.

 Previous bookstalls held supported the Safe Delivery Trust Fund at the Hospital and raised over £400 in support of this work.

-The Club was delighted to welcome two of the Trustees of the Friends of the Poor in South India to their June meeting.
-Chris and Phillip updated us as to their work in general and in particular the tailoring project which was being supported by the Club.
+The Club welcomed two of the Trustees of the Friends of the Poor in South India and Chris and Phillip updated us as to their work in general and in particular the tailoring project which was supported by the Club.